niccokunzmann/somarosa.co.uk/content/1-1container.md

 {{< /image-section >}}

 ## We journey into the body, observe what's there, move with what's alive...
-Then we let your body guide the way...
+And let your body guide the way...

 Supporting your journey into your pleasure with embodiment, supported self-holding & resourcing along your discovery